aeaziz/CQA-for-primary-keys-Datalog-Rewriter/README.md

 After that, we can study the query **q'** = (**q** \ C) U {T} U p where p is a set of relations ![ni] for every relation ![fi] in C.

+The creation of these relations is made by adding Datalog rules.

+The sub-query {T} U p contains no cycle and,thus, we can apply the FO method.

 [f1]: http://chart.apis.google.com/chart?cht=tx&chl=\exists\vec{v},R(\underline{\vec{x}},\vec{y})\wedge\forall\vec{z}(R(\underline{\vec{x}},\vec{z})\rightarrow(C\wedge\phi(\vec{v})))